How Google May Diminish Reviews Based on Location History

 I don’t consider myself paranoid, but after reading a lot of Google patents, I’ve been thinking of my phone as my Android tracking device.
 It looks like Google thinks of phones the same way; paying a lot of attention to a person’s location history.
 After a recent patent, I’m fine with Google looking at my location history, and reviews that I write, even without any financial benefit to me.
-When I write a review of a business at Google, it’s normally because I’ve either really liked that place or disliked it, and wanted to share my thoughts about it with others.
+When I write a review of business at Google, it’s normally because I’ve either really liked that place or disliked it, and wanted to share my thoughts about it with others.

 A Google patent application filed and published by the search engine, but not yet granted, is about reviews of businesses.

-It tells us about how Google might diminish reviews for businesses because of my location history.
+It tells us about how Google might diminish reviews for businesses because of location history.

 Furthermore, once a review platform has accumulated a significant number of reviews it can be a useful resource for users to identify new entities or locales to visit or experience.
 For example, a user can visit the review platform to search for a restaurant at which to eat, a store at which to shop, or a place to have drinks with friends.
 The review platform can provide search results based on location, quality according to the reviews, pricing, and/or keywords included in textual reviews.

 But, there are problems with Google reviews that this patent sets out to address and assist with:

 However, one problem associated with review platforms is collecting a significant number of reviews.
 For example, a large majority of people do not take the time to visit the review platform and contribute a review for each point of interest they visit throughout a day.